Does Borax Kill Cockroaches?

 Creating and Applying Borax and Sugar Baits

-1. Mix the Bait: Combine equal parts of borax and sugar.
-The sugar acts as an attractant for the cockroaches, while the borax serves as the poison.
+1. Mix equal parts borax and sugar.
+The sugar serves as an attractant, while the borax acts as the poison.

-2. Place the Bait: Identify areas where cockroaches are most active, such as near cracks, crevices, and entry points.
-Apply small amounts of the bait in these areas.
+2. Identify areas where cockroaches are most active, such as cracks, crevices, and dark corners.

 Effectiveness of the Borax and Sugar Mix